Your shopping basket is empty.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-AG Retail Cards Limited, trading as Clintons, ("Clintons", "we", "us") is the controller of your personal data and responsible for our Websites.
+Esquire Retail Limited, trading as Clintons, ("Clintons", "we", "us") is the controller of your personal data and responsible for our Websites.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.